makcandrov/web3-simplified/README.md

 In this files you can give aliases to the contracts you want to interact with.
 If the same contract is deployed on different networks, you can specify all its the addresses.
 It is usefull if you want to switch easily from testnet to mainnet.
 Usually, `w-contracts.json` and `w-accounts.json` come together.

-Eventually, your workspace can look like that:
+Eventually, your workspace can look like this:
 ```txt
 workspace/
 ├── arbitrage/